 Here's one I had to share– an app that uses Instagram to help diabetics develop new habits.

 There are plenty of apps created to help diabetics manage their condition.
-Here's why this one seems set for success– it leverages a number of the Twelve Determinants of behavior.
+Here's why this one seems set for success– it leverages a number of the Fourteen Determinants of behavior.
 It's like determinant soup.
 We love determinant soup.

 1) It increases efficacy, making the seemingly grim task of watching everything you eat and tracking your blood glucose levels as simple as snapping a picture or syncing with a wireless reader.